Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Theoretical Approach

-so in the SI system, units of $A$ are $\left[\textrm{Hz}\right]$.
-Also in this case the contribution coming from the spin-orbit coupling CDT tensor will be not taken into account.
-As can be seen nuclear hyperfine coupling tensors and the spin contributions to nuclear magnetic shielding tensors are mathematically intertwined, as also illustrated in Refs. \citenum{soncini_charge_2007} and \citenum{franzke_paramagnetic_2024}.
+so units of $A^I_{\alpha\beta}$ are $\left[\textrm{Hz}\right]$ in the SI system.
+As can be seen, by inspecting Eqs. (\ref{spinshield}) and (\ref{hyperfineA}), nuclear hyperfine coupling tensors and the spin contribution to nuclear magnetic shielding tensors are mathematically intertwined, as discussed in Refs. \citenum{soncini_charge_2007} and \citenum{franzke_paramagnetic_2024}.